Reserve Bank: Tide on housing could be turning

 The median price in Auckland was down 13 per cent from its peak in November, to $1.13 million.

-The decline in prices coincided with the RBNZ tightening monetary conditions aggressively to try to get on top of high levels of inflation.
+The decline in prices is coinciding with the RBNZ tightening monetary conditions aggressively to try to get on top of high levels of inflation.

-Increases to the official cash rate, which were expected to continue, quickly lifted mortgage rates from the record lows they fell to in 2021.
+Increases to the official cash rate, which are expected to continue, are quickly lifting mortgage rates from the record lows they fell to in 2021.

-Conway, who joined the RBNZ in January, said housing was unlikely to keep being a "one-way bet" for New Zealanders, beyond the RBNZ's current tightening cycle.
+Conway, who joined the RBNZ in January and made his first public speech today, said housing was unlikely to keep being a "one-way bet" for New Zealanders, beyond the RBNZ's current tightening cycle.

 "Over a longer timeframe, there are reasons to think that some of the core market fundamentals that determine sustainable house prices may also be changing," Conway said.